Supersymmetry Breaking with Fields, Strings and Branes: Branes and Vacua of (Non--)Supersymmetric Strings

 From Table~\ref{tab:tab_munu_orientifolds} one can also see that the special value $\tilde{\mu}=\frac{1}{2}$ is present for gauge vector perturbations, while $\mu=\frac{1}{2}$ is also present for the RR 2-form.
 In both cases, as we have seen, the hypergeometric approximation is not accurate, and we can only rely on the sufficient conditions of Section~\ref{sec:positivity}.
-Our main indications are the following.
+Our main indications are summarized below.

 \begin{enumerate} \item \textbf{The gravity sector}\\ In this case the independent boundary conditions are parametrized by a pair of angles $(\theta_1,\theta_2)$, and fig.~\ref{fig:exact_vs_sin} shows that the hypergeometric (or Legendre) potential provides a close approximation to the actual one.